wearwolf/FloppyImageRectifier/Docs/MFM.md

 * Data bit, 0, no polarity change
 * Clock bit, unknown

+We don't know what the last clock bit is because it depends on what the next data bit is.
+If the last data bit was a 1 then we would know that the next clock bit would have to be a 0.

 Note that with MFM most clock bits are 0s.
 This ensures that flux transitions are separated by at least 1 bitcell.
 Note also that there are stretches of two or three 0s in a row.
 The density of flux transitions has gone down which allows for more information to be stored by the lack of consistent clock pulses meant that synchronization is more complicated.